Engagement and Communication

 Group Info and Members

-Use the group info drawer to review the group type and current membership.
+Use the group info drawer to review members and shared content from one place.

 What You Can Do